 Sofia, Bulgaria

-Sofia, Bulgaria, is a city that is full of culture and history.
+Sofia, Bulgaria, is a city full of culture and history.
 It is the ideal destination for anyone exploring the eastern edge of the Balkans.
 The streets are filled with colorful traditional buildings mixed with modern architecture, while its parks and nature reserves offer an escape from the hustle and bustle of city life.
-With its excellent public transport system, it’s easy to get around town and explore all Sofia offers.
+Its excellent public transport system makes it easy to get around town and explore all Sofia offers.

-The food scene in Sofia is something special, too; here, you can enjoy both local specialties as well as international flavors.
+The food scene in Sofia is unique, too; here, you can enjoy local specialties and international flavors.
 From cozy cafes serving fresh pastries to lively restaurants serving Balkan cuisine, there’s something for every palette here.
-Shopping lovers will be pleased, too – from markets selling local crafts to malls offering designer brands, you can find it all in Sofia!
+Shopping lovers will be pleased, too – from markets selling local crafts to malls offering designer brands; you can find it all in Sofia!

 Plitvice Lakes National Park, Croatia